loopsocial/firework_ios_sdk/README.md

 ## Setup Prerequisites

-To integrate FireworkVideo into your application, you have to register your application with Firework platform and get unique FireworkVideo client ID.
-To get the client ID
+To integrate FireworkVideo into your application, you have to register your application with Firework platform and get unique FireworkVideo app ID.
+To get the app ID and publisher ID:

-- [X] Provide your application's bundle identifier or package name to the business team / engineering team you are co-ordinating with.
+- Provide your application's bundle identifier or package name to the business team / engineering team you are co-ordinating with.
-- [X] We will email you the client ID, follow the setup steps below under Firework Client ID to include it in your app.
+- You will receive via email the app ID ad well as the publisher ID, follow the setup steps below under Firework IDs to include both in your app.

-The client ID is used to authenticate your application with the server.
-Authentication will fail if you use wrong client ID.
+The app ID is used to authenticate your application with the server.
+Authentication will fail if you use wrong app ID.
+The SDK will also return an error if the publisher ID is not provided.
+The publisher ID is used for publisher metrics.

 ## Requirements

 FireworkVideo is compatible with:

   - iOS 12 or greater.
-  - Xcode 12.3 or greater.
+  - Xcode 12.4 or greater.
   - Swift 5.3 or greater.

 ## How to add FireworkVideo to your Xcode project?